-The client PCs connect to the server over a network.
-Clients provide the user interface to the SMS software.
+The client PCs connect to the Symmetry server over a network.
+Clients provide the user interface to the Symmetry software.
 They enable you to carry out tasks such as to set up card holders, specify access rights, print badges, view alarms, produce reports, and monitor, record or play back video images.
 They also control communications to the security management hardware located around the building, such as the nodes that operate the doors and readers.

-The SMS client software is installed by default on the server.
+By default, the Symmetry client software is installed on the Symmetry server.

-There can be many clients in use simultaneously, up to a limit determined by the system purchased.
-The number of clients required depends on the number of nodes and other security management hardware in use, and the number of users who need to use the SMS software.
+There can be many clients in use simultaneously, up to a limit determined by the license.
+The number of clients required depends on the number of nodes and other security management hardware in use, and the number of users who need to use the Symmetry software.
 In a large system, many clients may be required, each for a different purpose.

-Each user of the SMS software has a set of login privileges, which determine the range of screens that are available and the functions that can be carried out.
+Each user of the Symmetry software has a set of login privileges, which determine the range of screens that are available and the functions that can be carried out.